black-backdoor/MeOS/docs/components/switch.md

 ### Attributes
 - `disabled`: If the switch is disabled
 - `checked`: If the switch is checked
+- `no-animation`: If the switch should not animate

 ```html
 <ui-switch disabled checked></ui-switch>